Norwood High School (Massachusetts)

 Norwood High School (NHS) is a four-year public secondary school located in Norwood, Massachusetts, United States, within Norfolk County.
 The school is the only high school within the Norwood Public Schools district and is located at 245 Nichols Street.
+Norwood High School’s Principal is Cindy Derrane and Assistant Principals are Matthew Curran, JuanManuel Gonzales, and Anthony Fraioli.

 Demographics

 Athletics

 The Norwood Mustangs are a member of the Tri-Valley League, a league within the Massachusetts Interscholastic Athletic Association.
 They have a traditional rivalry with Dedham High School and Walpole High School.

 In 2016, Norwood explored a move to the Tri-Valley League, similar to Dedham's move after the 2015–16 academic year.
 Norwood had the second-smallest enrollment of BSC schools during the 2015-16 year with 967, less than half of the largest schools in the conference.
 In October 2017, Norwood's move to the TVL became official.
 The 2017–2018 school year was the 60th and final season for Norwood's membership in the Bay State Conference.